-Russia Tuesday brusquely told the West to keep out of its domestic affairs after "unacceptable" criticism by the United States and Europe of the new guilty verdict for jailed tycoon Mikhail Khodorkovsky.
+Russia on Tuesday tartly told the West to keep out of its domestic affairs after "unacceptable" criticism by the United States and Europe of the new guilty verdict for jailed tycoon Mikhail Khodorkovsky.

-Khodorkovsky is facing the prospect of an additional lengthy jail term after being found guilty in his second trial Monday in a verdict that provoked an angry reaction in the West.
+Khodorkovsky is facing the prospect of an additional lengthy jail term after being found guilty in his second trial the day earlier in a verdict that provoked an angry reaction in the West.

 The White House said it was "deeply concerned" about the "selective application of justice".
-France called for the rule of law in Russia, while Germany said the verdict was a step backward.
+France called for rule of law in Russia, while Germany said the verdict was a step backward for Russia.

 "We expect everyone to mind his own business, both at home and in the international arena," it said.
 "Attempts to exert pressure on the court are unacceptable," the foreign ministry said.

 "Assertions about some kind of selective application of justice in Russia are groundless.
 Russian courts consider thousands of cases related to entrepreneurs' responsibility towards the law."